 9. Flat Mat

-The basic flat mat doesn’t have much cushion or fluff, but it’s a great option for cats that destroy their beds.
+The basic flat mat doesn’t have much cushion or fluff, but it is a great option for cats that destroy their beds.
 While this problem is more common with dogs, some cats do it too.
 These mats aren’t destroyed as easily as most other beds.
 They’re also great for travel because they fold up and fit in most travel crates.
 The downside is that they don’t offer much cushioning.

 10. Scratching Bed